 While you can’t just withdraw money from another person’s bank account, you can deposit money if the situation calls for it.
 As long as you have the other person’s account information and all paperwork is filled out properly, you can make the deposit.
 Just make certain the person knows you’re putting money in his account.
 You don’t want him wondering where it came from.

-Complete a deposit slip.
-Write the account owner’s information including name and account number.
-Occasionally you will be required to include an address and phone number so be prepared to write that as well.
+When you get to the bank, fill out a deposit slip.
+Write the account owner’s information on the slip, including name and account number.
+Occasionally, you will be required to include an address and phone number, so be prepared to provide that as well.
 Indicate the amount and date of the deposit.

 Bring the check to a bank teller and indicate you want to make a deposit.
 After the teller takes the check, ask for a receipt for the transaction.
 Verify that the amount of the deposit and the account number are accurate.
 Keep a copy for the account owner.